Some of the Biggest Victories Against the Oil & Gas Industry

 Oilfield Injury Attorneys Serving Gregg County, Rusk County & Beyond

 If you have sustained injuries in an oilfield accident in Longview, Gregg County, Rusk County, or anywhere in the state or country, it is vital to contact an attorney as soon as possible.
-An attorney from our Dallas personal injury law firm can investigate your accident and help you obtain the best possible results for your case.
-We have received billions of dollars for our clients, setting verdict and settlement records nationwide.
+An attorney from our Dallas personal injury law firm can investigate your incident and help you obtain the best possible results for your claims.
+We have secured billions of dollars for our clients, setting verdict and settlement records nationwide.
 We have the resources to help you secure your future.